shyama7004/AudioZen/CONTRIBUTING.md

 ### Contributing Code

-We welcome code contributions to AudioEase.
+We welcome code contributions to AudioZen.
 To contribute code:

-1. **Fork the Repository:** Fork the AudioEase repository to your GitHub account.
+1. **Fork the Repository:** Fork the AudioZen repository to your GitHub account.

 2. **Clone Your Fork:** Clone the repository from your account to your local machine:
    ```sh